 For technical advice on developing in .NET

-so that you'll actually get read".
+|PH&V Information Services' principal has written several books and provided technical writing services to a variety of clients, including Microsoft.
+His most recent book is "rtfm*: the little book on how to write so that you'll actually get read".
 Peter has also edited several industry journals including Smart Access, XML Developer, and Advisor Guide.
 He has written numerous articles for a wide variety of magazines including Information Week, Contract Professional, and Datamation.
-Currently, Peter is the Products Editor for Visual Studio Magazine and writes their Practical ASP.NET column.
-He also contributes feature articles to the magazine.
-Addison-Wesley recently published Peter's Practical Code Generation with .NET.
+Currently, Peter is the Products Editor for Visual Studio Magazine and writes their Practical .NET column.
+Addison-Wesley published Peter's most recent book Practical Code Generation with .NET.

 Follow rtfm* on the the rtfm blog